-- Our findings are in line with previous literature except for gender having no significant impact. - Interestingly, both parent and child perception of family conflict is associated with larger discrepancies between parent and child reports. - The positive correlation between income and discrepancy suggests that as family income increases, parent-child agreement on mental health symptoms decreases. - Our findings suggest that the reliability of parent-child measure surveys may be impacted by certain variables such as income, and family environment and should be taken into consideration when conducting studies with these measures.
+- Our findings are in line with previous literature except for gender having no significant impact. between parent and child reports. - The positive correlation between income and discrepancy suggests that as family income increases, parent-child agreement on mental health symptoms decreases. - by certain variables such as income, and family environment and should be taken into consideration when conducting studies with these measures.